WEARSIDE FIELD CLUB SUNDERLAND

 In Sunderland many ideas were mooted, including: The Outdoor Activities Association which had a pool of outdoor equipment for loan including the use of two self-drive mini buses; Herrington Burn Outdoor Centre at Ewart in Northumberland; Traveling Play Activities contained in a double decker bus to visit schools during holiday times etc.

 Many ideas were put forward including the Amateur Academics Association which later changed its name to The Wearside Field Club.
-The club celebrates its 50th year in 2024 and according to former councillor Baxter, who was leader of the initiative in 1974, it is the only one of the experiments which is still functioning.
+The club celebrated its 50th year in 2024 and according to former councillor Baxter, who was leader of the initiative in 1974, it is the only one of the experiments which is still functioning.